criticos123/RPMtraining/README.md

 # RPMtrainingcenter
-website application done for RPM trainingcenter a personal training and physioherapy service. will include scheduling appointments.
+website application done for RPM trainingcenter a personal training and physiotherapy service. will include scheduling appointments.